 My Observations:

 You get more features the further up the Gaggia range you go, and some of them are good features such as having five dose settings on the Anima vs three on the Brera, and the personalisation on the Cadorna.
-Plus they’ve recently brought out a couple of machines with proper pro steam wands, however still, this is an example of what I mean re the pricier machines not necessarily being better where espresso quality is anxious.
+Plus they’ve recently brought out a couple of machines with proper pro steam wands, but still, this is an example of what I mean re the pricier machines not necessarily being better where espresso quality is concerned.

-As far as bean to cup machines go, for around £400, I don’t think you can ask for much more than what the Brera delivers in terms of espresso coffee quality right out of the box, which as I’ve said is really as good as the much more expensive machines in the range.
+As far as bean to cup machines go, for around £400, I don’t think you can ask for much more than what the Brera delivers in terms of espresso quality right out of the box, which as I’ve said is just as good as the much more expensive machines in the range.

-With the Brera, and all other Gaggia machines, I recommend going directly to Gaggia Direct – either order online from their website, or once things are back to typical, you can visit their showroom in Elland, near Halifax – or from one of their shops, they’ve got one at Junction 32 in Castleford & one at Freeport Outlet Village in Braintree, Essex.
+With the Brera, and all other Gaggia machines, I recommend going directly to Gaggia Direct – either order online from their website, or once things are back to normal, you can visit their showroom in Elland, near Halifax – or from one of their shops, they’ve got one at Junction 32 in Castleford & one at Freeport Outlet Village in Braintree, Essex.

 Features: